AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 There are various methods of persisting queries, including:

 * GraphiQL IDE - see [Saving Persisted Queries](/help/assets/content-fragments/graphiql-ide.md#saving-persisted-queries) (preferred method)
-* curl - see the following example
+* cURL - see the following example
 * Other tools, including [Postman](https://www.postman.com/)

 The GraphiQL IDE is the **preferred** method for persisting queries.
-To persist a given query using the **curl** command line tool:
+To persist a given query using the **cURL** command line tool:

 1. Prepare the query by PUTing it to the new endpoint URL `/graphql/persist.json/<config>/<persisted-label>`.